Friday, January 26, 2018

 Discussion

 Piecing Me Together tackles a wide range of themes that include race, class, privilege and friendship.
-Watson specifically considers how race and class impact opportunity and who gets what.
+Watson specifically considers how race and class impact the opportunities a person is offered.

 The main character is a black teenager, Jade Butler who is determined to make something of her life.
 She lives in a predominantly black, poor neighborhood in Portland, Oregon and she starts the novel believing that in order for her to succeed, "in order for me to make something of this life, I'd have to leave home, my neighborhood, my friends."
 To that end her mother has enrolled her in a mostly white high school, St. Francis that offers students many opportunities that are not available at the school in Jade's neighborhood.
 One of those opportunities is a study abroad program and to improve her chances of being chosen, Jade has been learning Spanish.
 However, to her dismay, Jade learns she has not been chosen and instead has been selected for a mentoring program which her guidance teacher Mrs. Parker tells her is for "young people with your set of circumstances are, well, at risk for certain things, and we'd like to help you navigate through those circumstances."